Introduction

 Optimizing Willow for Firewood Use

-While using willow as firewood presents challenges, there are effective strategies to enhance its performance.
+While using willow as firewood presents challenges due to its high moisture content, effective strategies can enhance its performance.
 This section outlines practical tips to maximize willow’s potential as a fuel source.

 We’ll explore optimal methods for seasoning and storing willow firewood to achieve the best results.